 Group/Stakeholder Responsibility Audit, Governance and Standards Committee Approve the Counter Fraud Strategy and receive reports of the Counter Fraud activity Approve the Internal Audit Plan (including counter fraud activity and resource) Promotes the strategy and ensures that resources are focussed to the Councils high risk areas.
-Councillors Support and promote the ECC anti-fraud culture Work within: The rules around disclosable pecuniary interests in the Localism Act 2011 and associated regulations.
-The ECC Code of Member Conduct, the Regulations relating to disclosable pecuniary interests; and our regulatory framework, including the Constitution, Financial Regulations and Procurement Rules and Procedures.
-Section 151 Officer Has a statutory duty, under Section 151 of the Local Government Act 1972 to ensure that there are proper arrangements in place to administer the Council's financial affairs.
+Councillors Support and promote the ECC anti-fraud culture Work within: ✓ The rules around disclosable pecuniary interests in the Localism Act 2011 and associated regulations. ✓ The ECC Code of Member Conduct, the Regulations relating to disclosable pecuniary interests; and our regulatory framework, including the Constitution, Financial Regulations and Procurement Rules and Procedures.

+Section 151 Officer Has a statutory duty, under Section 151 of the Local Government Act 1972 to ensure that there are proper arrangements in place to administer the Council's financial affairs and under the Accounts and Audit Regulations 2015 for determining systems of internal control to prevent losses and fraud.
 Monitoring Officer Has a statutory duty, under section 5 of the Local Government and Housing Act 1989 to report on unlawful activity by the Council.
 Responsible for the Internal Audit and Counter Fraud Team Head of Assurance Responsible for the Internal Audit and Counter Fraud Team Report the results of any fraud or bribery cases to the Audit, Governance and Standards Committee Acts as the Bribery Act Compliance Officer Acts as the nominated Money Laundering Reporting Officer.
 Senior Managers Establish an anti-fraud culture in their functional area(s) Ensure staff are aware of and promotion of all relevant policies and procedures relating to anti-fraud and bribery, Code of Conduct etc Adopting a robust control environment, ensuring all internal recommendations are implemented promptly.
 Counter Fraud Team Deliver a quality investigative service with the objective of preventing, detecting and deterring fraud throughout the Council, thereby securing the "public purse".
 Regularly report to the Audit, Governance and Standards Committee on the progress of proactive work undertaken across the Council and on the investigation of actual or suspected bribery; Liaise with the Police and other enforcement bodies where appropriate and that relevant crimes are reported to the appropriate body.

 Ensure that the Council incident and losses reporting systems are followed; Ensure that system weaknesses identified as part of any investigation are followed up with management or Internal Audit and recommendations made to improve the control framework.
-Internal Audit Developing an annual risk based approach to internal audit coverage (with consideration of fraud risk) Reviewing and appraising the adequacy, reliability and effectiveness of the Council's systems of internal control and reporting to Senior Managers Following up internal audit recommendations to confirm that these have been implemented by Senior Managers in accordance with agreed timescales Ensure fraud risks are adequately considered in all internal audit assignments Staff Staff must work within: the Code of Conduct for ECC Employees; ECC regulatory framework including Financial Regulations and Procurement Rules and Procedures (for buying any item or service); and relevant codes of conduct including the standards of appropriate professional organisations and associations.
+Internal Audit Developing an annual risk based approach to internal audit coverage (with consideration of fraud risk) Reviewing and appraising the adequacy, reliability and effectiveness of the Council's systems of internal control and reporting to Senior Managers Following up internal audit recommendations to confirm that these have been implemented by Senior Managers in accordance with agreed timescales Ensure fraud risks are adequately considered in all internal audit assignments Staff Staff must work within: ✓ the Code of Conduct for ECC Employees; ✓ ECC regulatory framework including Financial Regulations and Procurement ✓ Rules and Procedures (for buying any item or service); and ✓ relevant codes of conduct including the standards of appropriate professional organisations and associations.
 Have a responsibility to report suspicious of fraud or corruption via the appropriate channels Must comply with control frameworks within areas of work.

-Contractors Must ensure they have adequate systems and controls to ensure the prevention and detection of fraud and corruption.
+Ensure fraud risks are adequately considered in all internal audit assignments Contractors Must ensure they have adequate systems and controls to ensure the prevention and detection of fraud and corruption.

-Monitoring & Review
+Monitoring and Review